farshadsafavi/Android-Applications/README.md

 The requirments and explanation for all assignments are available inside the folders for each assignment in pdf format.

 ## Issues
-I tried to complete all assignments and all assignments passes basic requirements.
+It is my first attempt for android development and I complete all assignments.
+All assignments pass test for basic requirements.
 However there are potentials to improve the above submitted assignments.

 ## Final project